UBC-STAT/stat-406/project.md

 6. reading list (papers you may need to read)
 7. A team contract.
 It should contain 4 areas: Participation, Communication, Meetings, Conduct.
 For each area, write 1-2 sentences beginning with "We agree to ..." and including any rules to which your team collectively agrees (e.g. "We agree to make 1 commit per week." or "We agree to meet in the library every other Friday.")

+For your submission,

+1. Edit the `README` in your team's repo.
+1. Put the above points in the file in text.
 You can use bullet points for each of these items if you like.

-For your submission,

-1. Create a repository in the course organization;
-1. Add all members of your team;
-1. Create a file called `README`.
-Put the above points in the file in text.
 1. We will download your repo on the due date and grade from there.
+Mainly for completion.
+The TA will create a branch with any comments and do a PR against `master`.
+You can then decide how to handle the suggestions.

 ## Project checkpoint 2